nishchalnishant/Deep_learning_methods/0. Machine learning/1. Supervised learning/readme.md

 These techniques are used in cases when we have training data as well as the labels associated with them.
-Based on types of prediction it can be divided in to
+Based on types of prediction it can be divided in to.

+# Supervised learning applications --

+- predictive analysis based on regression or categorical classification
+- spam detection
+- pattern detection
+- Natural language processing
+- Sentiment analysis
+- Automatic image classification
+- Automatic sequence processing

 # Regression

-**- We are trying to predict a number**
+**_We are trying to predict a number_**

 **Algorithms for regression**--